 The Power to Veto

-What values your family holds can help you decide if/when to veto a book (horror stories/haunted houses are on my veto list).
-I try not to veto “candy” books (ones that lacks valuable content but are still fun for the kids to read- for example the Paw Patrol books) unless I really have an objection to the content.
+What values your family holds can help you decide if/when to veto a book.
+I try not to veto “candy” books (ones that lacks valuable content but are still fun for the kids to read) unless I really have an objection to the content.
+I know every month I’ve filled our home library with 20-30 quality picture books, so these other books usually end up taking a back seat.
 This is just one way I help my kids navigate the library.

 You can read about the book guides I use to help direct my children to high quality books that will stimulate their brains and expose them to the good, true, and beautiful!